-Many Environmental Science Majors Available
+Chose from Many Environmental Science Majors at OHIO

 The study of the environment includes the physical nature of the planet, as well as plant and animal interactions involving other living organisms, space, land, and water.
-The departments of Biological Sciences, Chemistry and Biochemistry, Environmental and Plant Biology, Geography, and Geological Sciences offer programs for preparation in the study of the environment within the College of Arts & Sciences.

 To major in the study of the environment in the College of Arts & Sciences at Ohio University, choose a discipline for intensive investigation (biological sciences, chemistry, environmental and plant biology, geography, or geological sciences) and, in consultation with an adviser in that department, develop a program to meet your goals.

 - Marine, Freshwater and Environmental Biology

 - Environmental Biology